CPFL/Autoware-Manuals/en/Autoware_UsersManual_v1.1.md

 The Linux distributions supported by Autoware at Sep.
 2016 are as follows:

-Ubuntu 14.04 LTS x86\_64 (Recommended)
+Ubuntu 14.04 LTS x86\_64 (Recommended),

 Ubuntu 15.04 x86\_64

-Refer the below URLs about install media and installation steps.
+Refer to the below URLs about install media and installation steps.

 Ubuntu Japanese Team [*https://www.ubuntulinux.jp/*](https://www.ubuntulinux.jp/)